sul-dlss-labs/OCFL-Tools/README.md

 Can also read in an existing inventory.json to verify, manipulate, and produce an updated inventory file.

-This is not-quite-beta software.
+This is beta software.
 No guarantee of fitness for purpose is made.

 ## Development setup (assuming bundler is installed)